w3c/dpv/code/README.md

 ## Quick Summary

-There are 3 scripts to execute for each of the three tasks.
+There are 3 python scripts to execute for each of the three tasks.
+We use `uv` to manage python (see end of document).

-If you have updated concepts or want to regenerate the spreadsheets from which all RDF and HTML is produced - use `./100_download_CSV.py` (by default it will download and extract all spreadsheets).
+If you have updated concepts or want to regenerate the spreadsheets from which all RDF and HTML is produced - use `100_download_CSV.py` (by default it will download and extract all spreadsheets).
 You can use `--ds <name>` to only download and extract specific spreadsheets.
 See the _Downloading CSV data_ section below for more information on this.

-If you want to generate the RDF files - `./200_serialise_RDF.py` which will will create RDF serialisations for all DPV modules and extensions.
+If you want to generate the RDF files - `200_serialise_RDF.py` which will will create RDF serialisations for all DPV modules and extensions.
 You can use `--vocab=<name>` to generate outputs only for a specific vocabulary or extension.
 By default, it will generate outputs for all vocabularies.

-If you want to generate the HTML files - `./300_generate_HTML.py` will generate HTML documentation for all DPV modules and extensions.
-To only generate the HTML for guides, use `./300_generate_HTML.py --guides`.
+If you want to generate the HTML files - `300_generate_HTML.py` will generate HTML documentation for all DPV modules and extensions.
+To only generate the HTML for guides, use `300_generate_HTML.py --guides`.
 You can use `--vocab=<name>` to generate outputs only for a specific vocabulary or extension.
 By default, it will generate outputs for all vocabularies.
 You can use `--skip=<name>` to skip loading specific vocabularies, e.g. `loc`, to speed up the process.
 The skip parameters support wildcards as suffixes, e.g. `legal*` will match all legal vocabularies.

-To generate the zip files for publishing DPV releases on GitHub, use `./900_generate_releases.sh`, which will produce zip files in `releases` folder.
+To generate the zip files for publishing DPV releases on GitHub, use `900_generate_releases.sh`, which will produce zip files in `releases` folder.

 To change metadata and config for the above processes, see `vocab_management.py`